n00mkrad/text2image-gui/README.md

 * **Seed:** Starting value for the image generation.
 Allows you to create the exact same image again by using the same seed.
   * When using the same seed, the image will only be identical if you also use the same sampler and resolution (and other settings).
 * **Resolution:** Adjust image size.
 Only values that are divisible by 64 are possible.
 Sizes above 512x512 can lead to repeated patterns.
+  * Higher resolution images require more VRAM and are slower to generate.

 * **Sampler:** Changes the way images are sampled.
-Euler Ancestral is default because it's fast and tends to look good even with few steps.
+Euler Ancestral is the default because it's fast and tends to look good even with few steps.
 * **Generate Seamless Images:** Generates seamless/tileable images, very useful for making game textures or repeating backgrounds.